 One problem in the study of environmental risk factors and brain cancer in young people has been the limited number of children included in previous studies.
 Although the frequency of brain cancer may have increased in young people over recent decades, it is fortunately still a rare disease.
 Therefore, international studies are needed to answer such research questions.

-An international multi-centre study involving experts from 13 European and non-European countries is being set-up to examine the potential associations between use of communication devices and other environmental factors and isk of brain tumours.
+An international multi-centre study involving experts from 16 European and non-European countries is being conducted to examine the potential associations between use of communication devices and other environmental factors and risk of brain tumours.
 The study is partly supported by the European Union.

-Over a period of two and a half to three years, starting in 2010, nearly 2000 young people between 10 to 24 years with brain tumours and a similar number of young people without a brain tumour will be invited to participate in the study.
+Between 2011 and 2014, nearly 1000 young people between 10 to 24 years with brain tumours and a similar number of young people without a brain tumour will be invited to participate in the study.
 A detailed questionnaire will be used covering demographic factors, residential history and questions on risk factors in the environment including the use of cellular phones of young people.

 • Austria: the Medical University of Vienna